lochmueller/portal/README.md

 Third party (included):
 - EXT:bootstrap_package (for base styling and theming)
 - EXT:container (for flexible grid system on pages)
-- EXT:language_detection (for language detection and handling)
+- @todo EXT:language_detection (for language detection and handling)
 - EXT:news (for news handling)
 - EXT:tt_address (for contact database)
-- EXT:ke_search (for search on fe-group specific data)

 ### Installation